amorychambers/ci-ms3-backend/README.md

 14. Easily save their associated books before deleting a custom genre tag
 15. Delete a custom genre tag from their database
 16. Switch from a public to a private account or vice versa
-17. Manage their account
-18. Delete their account and all associated data
+17. Delete their account and all associated data

 #### Site Owner:

-19. Highlight a variety of public user reviews that can direct users to referral purchase links
+18. Highlight a variety of public user reviews that can direct users to referral purchase links
-20. Provide users with an accessible, convenient, secure database to store their thoughts about their book collections
+19. Provide users with an accessible, convenient, secure database to store their thoughts about their book collections

 ## Design